-6. An activity fee for each semester will be charged each student enrolled
+5. An activity fee for each semester will be charged each student enrolled.
+This fee is collected for and delivered to the Student Organization

-7. Justifiable tuition refunds will be made upon the following schedule.
+6. Justifiable tuition refunds upon approval of the Business Manager, will be made upon the following schedule.
 Refunds will be made only in case the Registrar authorizes the student to withdraw from Seminary and to drop without penalty or credit the courses involved.
 During the 1st or 2nd week of the semester 80% will be refunded; during the 3rd week of the semester 60% will be refunded; during the 4th week of the semester 40% will be refunded; during the 5th week of the semester 20% will be refunded; after the 5th week of the semester nothing will be refunded.

-8. A student in arrears in any account with the Seminary will not be eligible to enroll for a new semester until satisfactory arrangement is made with the Business Office.
+7. A student in arrears in any account with the Seminary will not be eligible to enroll for a new semester until satisfactory arrangement is made with the Business Office.